skatejs/skatejs/README.md

 });
 ```

-This will only get executed on DOM Ready.
-If you ever insert some tabs dynamically, you'd have to call that again.
-Skate makes it possible to only define this once:
+There's several problems with this approach.
+First, you're running a selector against the document.
+This is unnecessary and can get slow in large DOMs even in the latest browsers.
+Second, it only gets executed on DOMReady.
+If you want to dynamically add some tabs to your document, then you've got to manually call that again once they've been added to the DOM.

+With Skate, those problems vanish.
+No selectors are run and your tabs will automatically be initialised regardless of when they are put into the document.

+To refactor that into a Skate component, all you need to do is:

 ```js
 skate('tabs', {